Cash For Arms

 The better the condition of your S&W Model 39/2, the higher its value.

-It’s advised to get a professional to assess your gun and price it accurately.
+It’s advised to get a professional to assess your gun and appraise it accurately.
 However, many firearm experts charge a fee for this.
-We’re exceptions as we offer free appraisal online.
+We’re exceptions as we offer free appraisal online to people selling guns.

 You can also try to estimate your gun’s value yourself if you understand gun condition grading.
 Here are the gun condition tiers and value estimates based on them.